 In this section

-Grades BBB (to include 2 subjects from Chemistry, Physics, Mathematics, Biology, Home Economics of which Chemistry is preferred).
+Grades BBB (to include 2 subjects from Chemistry, Physics, Maths, Biology, Home Economics, of which Chemistry is preferred).
 Applied Science Double Award acceptable.

 Pass overall BTEC Extended Diploma with DDM to include at least 9 distinctions (science-based BTECs only).